zertyz/zertyz-rust-playground/web-backend-rocket/README.md

     into the Rocket server, along with all the backend services -- so the stand-alone executable also serves the UI and no external web servers are needed.

-  * Static files may be compressed in 'gzip -9' or 'brotli -q 11 -w 24' (default)
+  * Static files are ahead-of-time compressed in 'gzip -9' (default) or 'brotli -q 11 -w 24'

 ## Setup